-In 2014, Diedericks was personally invited to take part in Art Fair Strasbourg and Cologne.
-Since then he has been published in various media such as Effe O’ Arte in Milan, Top Billing and Visi’s Artists to watch and so forth.
+In 2014 Diedericks was invited to take part at Art Fair Strasbourg and Cologne.
+In 2017 he attended the 4th International Artist Symposium along with 9 other individuals at Museum Villa Böhm in Germany where he was given the opportunity to work with sandstone for the first time.
+He has been featured in various media publications such as Effe O’ Arte in Milan, Top Billing and Visi’s ‘Artists to watch’ among others.

 "My work attempts to mimic the expansive landscape of my youth.
 This is evident in the manner in which my practice continually spills forth from drawing into three-dimensionality.
 Through sculpture I attempt to manipulate the messages inherent to scale and material, having worked in povera substances such as found wood and plastic, often solidifying it in permanence through the use of bronze.

 The body as a vessel for power, glory and inevitable humiliation is a key concept within my work - a thought which binds my reflections on masculinity and heraldic histories.

 I sculpt with wax, clay and rotten wood which I then cast into resin or bronze and recreate to mimic the original putting my viewer under false pretense and allowing them to question."